pgamboan/mysite4nginx/README.md

-# Personal Portfolio HTML Tailwind Template
+# Personal Portfolio HTML Tailwind

+This is a personal portfolio website built as part of my DevOps course, aimed at showcasing my skills, projects, and achievements in the field of software development and operations.
+Designed with simplicity, clarity, and user experience in mind, this portfolio reflects my journey in the world of DevOps and web development.
+It is fully optimized for deployment on an Nginx server, serving as both a demonstration of my technical abilities and a showcase of the work I've done in the realm of automation, infrastructure, and continuous integration/continuous deployment (CI/CD) pipelines.

-This is a single-page website template designed to showcase your portfolio in a clean and professional way.
-Built using TailwindCSS Version 4, Vite as the build tool, and Handlebar.js as the template engine, it’s lightweight, responsive, and fully customizable.
-In addition, the template supports light and dark mode and uses CSS scroll animations (only in browsers that support animate-timeline).
+This portfolio uses cutting-edge technologies to ensure a seamless and modern experience.
+The site is built using TailwindCSS Version 4 for responsive design, Vite as the build tool for fast and efficient bundling, and Handlebars.js as the template engine to provide flexibility and easy management of content.
+Additionally, the website supports both light and dark mode, enhancing the user experience across different preferences.
+For smooth interactions, CSS scroll animations are incorporated, making it visually appealing in modern browsers that support animate-timeline.

 ## App Preview